 Levels of public spending on health as a share of GDP are low and although the out-of-pocket payment share of current spending on health has fallen substantially in recent years, out-of-pocket payments are still the single largest source of health spending.

-There are significant and persistent gaps in coverage and weaknesses in the design of coverage policy, including the prioritization of inpatient and emergency care over outpatient care; limited coverage of outpatient medicines; a complex system of user charges that lacks transparency; the presence of a ceiling on what the state will cover and the absence of a cap on out-of-pocket payments; the fact that poor people and people with chronic conditions are not exempt from co-payments for outpatient medicines; balance billing by health care providers; and bureaucratic procedures.
+There are significant and persistent gaps in coverage and weaknesses in the design of coverage policy, including the prioritization of inpatient and emergency care over primary care; limited coverage of outpatient medicines; a complex system of user charges that lacks transparency and undermines predictability for users; the presence of a ceiling on what the state will cover and the absence of a cap on out-of-pocket payments; the fact that poor people and people with chronic conditions are not exempt from co-payments for outpatient medicines; balance billing by health care providers; and bureaucratic procedures.

 The absence of strong regulation of service prices and mechanisms to control service volume, combined with activity-based payment for hospitals, encourages over-treatment and the use of more expensive services, which shifts costs to households.